-Another option is to offer customers a call back service so they don't have to be kept waiting.
+Another option is to offer customers a call back service so they don't have to wait.

 4. Service Level

-Service level is a metric to measure call center agent productivity in real time as agents take calls.
+Service level is one of the call center metrics that measure agent productivity in real time as agents take calls.
 It’s a percentage of calls answered within a specific time in seconds.